nbdc-datahub/hbcd-docs/docs/instruments/SED/home21.md

   <span class="arrow">▸</span>
 </div>
 <div class="alert-collapsible-content">
 <p>The HBCD dataset includes many variables that may be important for sound and comprehensive analysis.
 The inclusion of additional variables will depend on the research question(s) and methodological approach.
-Users are encouraged to take time to explore the full range of available variables — especially those that may serve as controls, contextual indicators, confounders, mechanisms, or modifiers — to ensure thoughtful and well-supported analytic decisions.
+Users are encouraged to take time to explore the full range of available variables—especially those that may serve as controls, contextual indicators, confounders, mechanisms, or modifiers—to ensure thoughtful and well-supported analytic decisions.
 Other important considerations may include developmental functioning, broader family supports, and early adverse and protective exposures.</p>
 </div>

 ## Administration & Quality Control